d-bl/MAE-gf/docs/counting.md

 In this section we describe how we have listed and counted the words.
 We have chosen to list and count the words based on the length of the word, which also corresponds to the number of actions performed by the lacemaker.
-As examples we use some words of length 5.
+As examples we use words of length 5 (but not the complete set).

 ### Notations and short notations

 Let A = { a , b , c }; B = { p , q , r }
 1. A &otimes; B = { a , b , c } &otimes; { p , q , r }.
-This means: make all combinations with all the symbols in the first set with all the symbols in the second set.
+This means: make all combinations using all the symbols in the first set and combine them with all the symbols in the second set.
 This gives a new set: { ap , aq , ar , bp , bq , br , cp , cq , cr }.
 A word is one of these combinations.
 Please note: do not change the order.
-In this example, “pa” is not a valid combination.
+In this example, “pa” is not a valid word in this example.
 2. Short notation: AB means: A &otimes; B; pA means: { p } &otimes; A (result: { pa , pb , pc }

 ### Defining sets